Matirgo/trampoline_competition_scheduler/data/Data_Breakdown.md

 ### StartOrder
 **Attribute Name:** StartOrder.

 **Attribute Description:** TrampOnline's automatically generated starting order for use with panels.
 This is currently not widely used in the Irish student trampolining circuit.

 **Possible Attribute Values:** 1 - 9999.

 **Attribute Data Type:** Integer (int).

 ### Discipline
 **Attribute Name:** Discipline.

 **Attribute Description:** The specific event that the competitor has signed up for.
-There are four unique events that competitors sign up for via TrampOnline, and those are Trampoline (TRI), Double-Mini Trampoline (DMT), Tumbling (TUM), and Synchro (TRS).
+There are four unique events that competitors sign up for via TrampOnline, and those are trampoline (TRI), double-mini trampoline (DMT), tumbling (TUM), and synchro (TRS).
 Competitors may sign up to TRI, DMT, and TUM only once at their specified level, and may sign up to TRS more than once but with different synchro partners.
 The total amount of signups they are allowed depends on the competition organisers, but is usually capped at two entries.

 **Possible Attribute Values:** TRI, DMT, TUM, or TRS.

 **Attribute Data Type:** String (str), but expressed as a categorical variable in Pandas.

 ### Team
 **Attribute Name:**

 **Attribute Description:**

 **Possible Attribute Values:**

 **Attribute Data Type:**

 ### Team_Category
 **Attribute Name:**

 **Attribute Description:**

 **Possible Attribute Values:**

 **Attribute Data Type:**

 ### Guest
 **Attribute Name:**

 **Attribute Description:**

 **Possible Attribute Values:**

 **Attribute Data Type:**

 ### flight
 **Attribute Name:**

 **Attribute Description:**

 **Possible Attribute Values:**

 **Attribute Data Type:**

 ### photo_consent
 **Attribute Name:**

 **Attribute Description:**

 **Possible Attribute Values:**

 **Attribute Data Type:**